Elric Brothers | Other Main Characters | Military | Homunculi | Others | 2003 Anime

 - Small Name, Big Ego: In his first appearance.

 - Battle Couple: With Izumi, his wife.
-They were part of the Final Battle together.
+They are Happily Married and were part of the Final Battle together.

 - Berserk Button: Other men hitting on his wife is just about the only thing that can drive him to violence.